mattsah/progress.is-by.us/common/docs/quick-start.md

 composer require dotink/inkwell-components
 ```

+## Server Setup

+The default docroot for an inKWell project is the `public` folder in the application root.
+This
+leaves all your classes, configuration, etc, back one directory.

+You will want to configure your server to access this as the document root and ensure that the
+`.htaccess` or ``.user.ini` are being read.
+For Apache this means you'll have to allow overrides,
+in the case of nginx, you will want to set up `try_files` to try the `index.php` entry point.

 ### Make Writable Writable

 You will want to make writable owned by the same user or group as the web server.
 On debian